Skip to Main Content

 Outlook

-Employment for health care social workers who provide services for the elderly and persons with disabilities is expected to grow by 35.3 percent through 2028, according to the U.S. Department of Labor, or much faster than the average for all careers.
+Employment for social workers is expected to grow by 7 percent through 2033, according to the U.S. Department of Labor, or faster than the average for all careers.
 Those specializing in geriatric social work will be in especially great demand for several reasons.
-It is estimated that, as people live longer—nearly 18 million people in the United States will be over the age of 85 by 2050—more geriatric social workers will be needed to create programs and provide services for the growing number of elderly persons.
+It is estimated that, as people live longer—the number of people 85 and older is projected to double, from 6.5 million in 2022 to 13.7 million by 2040more geriatric social workers will be needed to create programs and provide services for the growing number of elderly persons.
 Rising health care costs are causing many insurance companies to consider alternatives to hospital treatment, so some insurance coverage now includes home stays.
 In addition, hospitals and nursing homes are trying to balance the demand for their services and their limitations in staff and physical facilities.
 As home care becomes a viable, affordable option for a greater number of older people, more geriatric social workers will be necessary to evaluate the needs of clients and set up services.

 Related Professions